rumpeltux/esp-stlink/README.md

 * SWIM is connected to ESP8266 GPIO4 (e.g. D2 on NodeMCU) **via a 1kΩ pull-up
   resistor** (this is important since the builtin pullup resistor is not capable of pulling up the line fast enough!).

+## ESP connection to the host computer

+The ESP exposes a serial interface which `stm8flash` uses to communicate with the ESP.
+Typically you’ll want to use a USB-to-serial adapter.
+The internet is full of tutorials on how to connect to an ESP.

+If you like it simple, get a NodeMCU or WeMos development board.
+These work out of the box, just connect to your computer’s USB, `make flash` and you’re ready to use `stm8flash` with `espstlink`.

 ## Using ESP-STLINK with stm8flash

 Grab stm8flash from https://github.com/rumpeltux/stm8flash.

     stm8flash -c espstlink -p stm8s103f3 -w sample.ihx

 ### Compatibility

 So far this has only been tested with an stm8s103f3 chip.